OK. Respira: Composition

-The album is composed of thirteen tracks, eleven of which were written by the singer herself, with the authorial participation of Elisa Toffoli, Federica Abbate, Joan Thiele, Alessandro Mahmood, Davide Petrella, and production by Francesco "Katoo" Cattiti, Dardust, Drillionaire, ITACA and Zef.
+The album consists of thirteen tracks, eleven of which were written by the singer herself, with the co-writing contribution by her long-time collaborators Elisa Toffoli, Federica Abbate, Joan Thiele, Alessandro Mahmood, Davide Petrella, and production by Francesco "Katoo" Cattiti, Dardust, Drillionaire, ITACA and Zef.
 In an interview for Vanity Fair Italia, Elodie explained the process of producing and writing the songs on the album:

 "I had the immense opportunity to be able to collaborate with a group of artists with whom I have an important relationship, from Dardust to Mahmood to Federica Abbate, Elisa, Davide Petrella, all people who have built my path.
 I was able to tell my story, to collaborate for the first time on writing, to bring my desire into the songs.
 It is difficult for performers to get their vision across.
 It has everything in it, from my belly singing to the four-person box.
 I hope you can hear that it's the most in-focus record I've done so far. [...]
 Almost the whole album is from those 10 days we spent together [in Tuscany].
 I am a fragile woman but at the same time proud of my frailties.
 I tell my fears with a lot of honesty but also firmness.
 I hope I am not just another one."

-The singer also told about her relationship with singer Elisa, author of three songs on the album:
+The singer also told about her relationship with singer Elisa, co-writer of three songs on the album:

 "Our first interaction was at Amici di Maria De Filippi.
 Elisa didn't talk much, but she read an uneasiness in me, she saw something in me that humanly she also had when she was young.
 I welcomed this approach of hers.
 It was gradual and now, after a few years, we now have the freedom of not having to tell each other.
 Each of us knows.
 It is an immense honor to work with her, I think she is truly the most complete and evolved artist we have.
 She is not afraid to confront herself.
 I am fortunate."